-John: Julien, you’ve been at Facebook for around eight years in a variety of different roles; could you give us a b of background on how you got to your current position?
+John: Julien, you’ve been at Facebook for around eight years in a variety of different roles; could you give us some background on how you got to your current position?

 Julien: Indeed.
 I joined almost eight years ago now from Microsoft, where I spent six years.
 For my first five years at Facebook, I was working with mobile app developers and gaming companies like King or Supercell or any developer willing to use the Facebook platform to bid or grow or monetize their applications.